General anaesthetics are medications used to cause a loss of consciousness so

 Lip or dental damage - about 5% of people may have small cuts to their lips or tongue from the tube, and around 1 in 4,500 people may have damage to their teeth.

 Complications and risks

-There are a number of more serious complications that are associated with general anaesthetics but, fortunately, they are very rare (occurring in less than one case for every 10,000 anaesthetics given).
-Complications include:
+A number of more serious complications are associated with general anaesthetics, but they are very rare (occurring in less than one case for every 10,000 anaesthetics given).

 - a serious allergic reaction to the anaesthetic (anaphylaxis)

-- death - which is extremely rare (there is approximately one death for every 100,000 general anaesthetics given)
+- death - this is very rare (there is approximately one death for every 100,000 general anaesthetics given)

-- you are having major surgery or emergency surgery
+- are having major surgery or emergency surgery

 Your anaesthetist will discuss the risks with you before your operation.
 You may be advised to stop smoking or lose weight, if doing so would reduce your risk of developing complications.